Approach and ILS Landing

 Crosswind landings are beyond the scope of this beginner guide.
 There are many good tutorials for crosswind landings in the A320 on YouTube.

 Once over the runway threshold, we look towards the end of the runway to better judge our pitch, especially for the so-called Flare.

 The flare follows the final approach phase and precedes the touchdown and roll-out phases of landing.
 In the flare, the nose of the plane is raised, slowing the descent rate and therefore, creating a softer touchdown, and the proper attitude is set for touchdown. [...]
 In the case of tricycle gear-equipped aircraft, the attitude is set to touchdown on the main (rear) landing gear. (source: Wikipedia: Landing flare)

 At the runway threshold we should be about 50ft above ground and prepare to set the thrust levers to idle and flare.

-At about 10-20ft we pull back the thrust levers to idle (the aircraft also sounds the callout "retard retard ...") so the we are at idle thrust before we touch the ground.
+At about 10-20ft, we pull back the thrust levers to idle (the aircraft also sounds the callout "retard retard ...") so that we are at idle thrust before we touch the ground.